OWASP/owasp-mastg/tools/android/MASTG-TOOL-0116.md

 - Provide annotations for instructions, including function names or pool objects where applicable
 - Generate Frida scripts for further analysis

 This tool requires a specific environment to function, which is explained in the [setup instructions](https://github.com/worawit/blutter?tab=readme-ov-file#environment-setup).
-Alternatively, a [convenient Docker file can be found a PR](https://github.com/worawit/blutter/pull/50).
+Alternatively, a [convenient Docker file can be found in a PR](https://github.com/worawit/blutter/pull/50).

 Reference:
 [B(l)utter – Reversing Flutter Applications](https://www.youtube.com/watch?v=EU3KOzNkCdI)